KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Data Corruption.md

 If the corrupted data cannot be recovered/replaced, this results in **data loss**.
 The effects vary depending on the amount of corrupted data and type of data that is represented.

-If the corrupted data is not needed to read other data, only that data it- self is lost.
+If the corrupted data is not needed to read other data, only that data itself is lost.
 This is more likely if the amount of corrupted data is small.

 However, if the corrupted data is related to other data in the computer, then both itself and its related data